annotation/stam/README.md

 a minimal memory footprint; allowing the full key ID to be stored in memory only once instead of for each instance it is used.

-It is *RECOMMENDED* for implementations to support an additional boolean property `indexed`, which indicates whether implementations should or should not compute an index for this key.

 The following overriding constraints apply only for compatibility with RDF:

-*  The public identifier *MUST* be an [IRI](https://datatracker.ietf.org/doc/html/rfc3987) identifying a property.
+*  The public identifier *MUST* be either be an [IRI](https://datatracker.ietf.org/doc/html/rfc3987) identifying a property, or it can be turned into one by appending it to the identifier of the data set the key is part, following the concatenation rules explained in the identifiers section.
-*  Each public identifier *MUST* be globally unique.
+*  The resulting public identifier *SHOULD* be globally unique.

 ### Enum: DataValue